 Colors

 Laminate flooring is available in a wide array of colors.
-The most popular choices are brown, gray, off-white, white and multi-color.
-Multi-color typically consists of boards in various shades of brown or gray.
+The most popular choices are brown, gray and white, but you can also find blue and black tile-look laminate.

 Shades

-The shade of the laminate flooring is also important.
+The shade of the laminate flooring affects the look of a room.
 If you want to keep things light and bright, opt for a light shade.
 A medium shade is the most popular choice and looks good in most households.
 If you prefer something dramatic, opt for a dark shade.
-Keep in mind that the darker the shade, the more it will show dirt and pet hair.
+Keep in mind that the darker the shade, the more dirt and pet hair will show.

-Laminate flooring has several different finishes and wood grain textures that mimic cherry, chestnut, hickory, maple, oak, pine and walnut.
+Laminate flooring has several different finishes and wood grain textures that mimic oak, hickory chestnut, maple and more.

 AC Rating

 The Abrasion Criteria (AC) rating represents wear resistance on a 1 to 5 scale.
-The higher the AC rating, the higher the durability.
-AC 3 and AC 4 are the most common residential products.
+The higher the AC rating, the higher the durability and the more activity the flooring can take.
+AC 3 and AC 4 laminate floors are the most common for homes.

-AC 1: Designed for home use with little foot traffic such as in bedrooms.
+• AC 1: Flooring with AC 1 ratings is suitable for home use and the best for rooms with little foot traffic, such as bedrooms.

-AC 3: Designed for home use in all foot traffic areas, including high foot traffic areas, like the foyer or kitchen.
+• AC 3: A rating of AC 3 designates flooring for home use that’s suitable in all foot-traffic areas and best for high traffic areas, like the foyer or kitchen.

-AC 4: Designed for home use in all traffic areas and can meet some commercial standards if warranted.
+• AC 4: Flooring with AC 4 ratings work for home use in all traffic areas and can meet some commercial standards if warranted.

-AC 5: Designed to withstand heavy commercial traffic.
+• AC 5: Flooring with AC 5 ratings can withstand heavy commercial traffic.

 Texture